-Figure 1: Effect of fertilizer's type and rates added to growth media on Fusarium culmorum fungal biomass production under two experimental conditions (experiment 1: 20-25 °C; experiment 2: 15-20 °C).
+Figure 1: Effect of fertilizer's type and rates added to growth media on Fusarium culmorum fungal biomass production under two experimental conditions (experiment 1 : 20-25 °C; experiment 2: 15-20 °C).
 Note: 21% N: Ammonium sulfate (a); 33% N: Ammonium nitrate (b); 46% N: Urea (c); P: Phosphorus (d) and K: Potassium sulfate (e); P+K (f)

-A significant relationship between fertilizers' doses and F. culmorum fungal biomass production is evident in Table 2, except for ammonium sulfate and ammonium nitrate at a temperature of 15 to 20 °C (Table 2).
-Most of the other doses had a logarithmic relation between doses and biomass production.
-But potassium doses showed a significant linear effect even stronger at 20 to 25 °C when comparing its standardized coefficient beta of 0.95 to 0.76 at 15-20 °C. Also, the use of urea, phosphorus, or the mixture of phosphorus and potassium induced similar logarithmic strength on the production of fungal biomass under both temperature conditions (Table 2).
-Overall, the two experimental conditions had a different effect on fungal biomass (Figure 1), and within each trial, the main effect of fertilizers' rate level off at $0.2 \, \mathrm{g \, L^{-1}}$ .
-The inoculum reared on different sources of fertilizers and rates presented similar growth patterns on PDA medium (Table 3), and the only significant effect (P = 0.001) on in-vitro mycelial growth was relative to days of post-inoculation (Table 3).
-Therefore, the growth media
+A significant relationship between fertilizers' rates and F. culmorum fungal biomass production is evident in table 2, except for ammonium sulfate and ammonium nitrate at a temperature of 15 to 20 °C (Table 2).
+Most of the other rates had a logarithmic relation between doses and biomass production.
+Potassium rates showed a significant linear effect even stronger at 20 to 25 °C when comparing its standardized coefficient beta of 0.95 to 0.76 at 15-20

+°C. Also, the use of urea, phosphorus, or the mixture of phosphorus and potassium induced similar logarithmic strength on the production of fungal biomass under both temperature conditions (Table 2).

+Overall, the two experimental conditions had a different effect on fungal biomass (Figure 1) and within each trial, the main effect of fertilizers' rate level off at 0.2 g L-1.

+The inoculum reared on different sources of fertilizers and rates presented similar growth patterns on PDA medium (Table 3) and the only significant effect (P =0.001) on in-vitro mycelial growth was relative to days of post-inoculation (Table 3).
+Therefore, the growth media continent did not have any carryover effect on the fitness cost of this pathogen.